What is an Asset Protection Trust?

 Domestic Asset Protection Trust

 Most state domestic asset protection trust statutes have several common features.
-The statutes provide that the DAPT is irrevocable so that assets transferred to the trust may not be withdrawn by the trustmaker.
-The statutes also require at least one trustee to be either a state resident or a corporation doing business in that state and that some trust assets must be located or deposited in the state.
-The DAPT statutes, like their foreign counterparts, typically provide for a position of “trust protector” who is a person with power to veto the trustee’s decisions to make distributions if such distributions may be vulnerable to the trustmaker’s creditors.
+The domestic asset protection trusts are irrevocable so that the trustmaker may not change his mind and change the beneficiaries or terms of the trust agreement.
+Most states’ DAPT statutes require at least one trustee be either a state resident or a corporation doing business in that state, and that some trust assets must be located or deposited in the state.
+The DAPT statutes typically provide for a position of “trust protector” who is a person with power to veto the trustee’s decisions to make distributions if such distributions may be vulnerable to the trustmaker’s creditors.

-A DAPT works well in theory, and many qualified commentators have published persuasive legal arguments supporting the DAPT’s asset protection.
-The legal issue in DAPT planning is referred to as “conflict of law”: If a Florida resident forms a self-settled trust in a DAPT state where these trusts are expressly protected from all creditors, will Florida courts apply the protective laws of the DAPT state which has encouraged self-settled trust protections or the Florida law opposing self-settled trust protection?
-Resolving the conflict between Florida’s public policy against self-settled trusts and contrary policy in DAPT states is legally complicated and involves a multi-step fact analysis.
+A DAPT works well in theory, and many legal experts make reasonable arguments supporting the DAPT’s asset protection.
+The legal issue in DAPT planning is a “conflict of law” issue.
+If a Florida resident forms a self-settled trust in a DAPT state such as Delaware, Alaska, Utah, etc., the legal issue is whether will Florida courts apply the protective laws of the DAPT state which has encouraged self-settled trust protections or the Florida law opposing self-settled trust protection?
+Resolving the conflict between Florida’s public policy against self-settled trusts and contrary policy in DAPT states is legally complicated.

 There is authority that a debtor’s interest in a trust which the debtor forms or funds with his own non-exempt money will be protected from creditors if anyone other than the debtor is given control over trust assets.
 Therefore, a properly drafted Florida trust may provide the trustmaker effective asset protection even though Florida has not enacted specific asset protection trust statutes.